 The study included 11 trials with 2,906 participants.
 Another nine trials with another 2,637 participants where also studied.
 During the trials, about half of the study participants were randomly selected to wear compression stockings during flights that lasted a minimum of five hours.
 None of the participating passengers developed symptoms of DVT, and no serious medical events such as pulmonary embolisms were noted.

-Study and Results
+Study and Results of Compression Stockings

 During the study, each passenger was assessed after the flight to determine if any problems with circulation in the legs occurred.
 It was found that wearing compression garments had the results of a reduction in symptomless DVT among the group who were wearing the stockings as compared to those who did not.